-Enlisting the help of a managed IT services provider is a common way for companies to offload some or all of the burden of managing their technology infrastructure so they can stay focused on their core business.
+Partnering with a managed IT services provider is a common way for companies to offload some or all of the burden of managing their technology infrastructure so they can focus on their core business.

-1. Access to Experience and Expertise
+1. Access to Seasoned IT Professionals

-Having access to top-level IT expertise and experience is the best way to ensure that your infrastructure can support your business objectives.
-Of course, access to high-level engineers won’t do you any good if your MSP isn’t committed to the highest standards of quality and customer service.
+Having access to top-level IT expertise and experience is the best way to ensure your infrastructure can support your business objectives.
+However, it won’t be beneficial if your MSP isn’t committed to the highest standards of quality and customer service.

 2. Predictable and Manageable Costs